michaelfranzl/socket.io-bridge/README.md

 <--- connect_to_bridge(bname)--- | -----connect_to_bridge(bname)-->

 ````
-After which the clients connect to this new private namespace:
+... after which the clients connect to this new private namespace:

 ````